Recommended reading: Cicerone Isle of Wight walks.

 Day 5: Dunnose to Bembridge

 Then it was time to start the search for a camping spot again.
-We were half-resigned to thinking we would have to pay for a camp site, or maybe even B&B accommodation, but we managed to find a spot just off the coast path in the trees before Bembridge Point.
+We were half-resigned to thinking we would have to pay for a camp site, or maybe even B&B accommodation.
+However, we managed to find a spot just off the coast path in the trees before Bembridge Point.
 This ended up being a very warm night, as we had got used to the sea breeze.

 Day 6: Bembridge to Fishbourne